Portugal Golden Visa Funds & US Taxes: The PFIC Trap and How to Avoid It

 - Election must be made timely

 Many Golden Visa funds now provide the PFIC Annual Information Statement to support QEF elections.
-Ask the fund manager before investing if this is available.
+Browse US-eligible funds or filter by funds that provide a PFIC AIS.

 Mark-to-Market (MTM) Election